mabur/cvec234/docs/README.md

 * Computer graphics
 * Computer vision

-Vectors and matrices are then typically used for things like:
+Vectors and matrices are then used for things like:
-* Cartesian points and directions
+* Color components
+* Points and directions, using Cartesian or Homogeneous coordinates
-* Homogeneous points and directions
+* Velocities and accelerations
 * Transformations
-* Velocities and accelerations
-* Color components

 Cvec234 works with these languages and compilers:
 * C or C++ using GCC or Clang.
 It uses compiler extensions for arithmetic operators and SIMD.